jyg/automatonism-reloaded/README.md

 ## New features :

 * automatonism made as an abstaction lib : init a new project just by typing [automatonism] in a blank patch.
+* local patch state-saving
-* local patch state saving
+* local patch preset-storage
 * automatic import of old savestate structure
 * ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
 * midi-mapping enabled and midi-learn feature